DataDog/integrations-core/ecs_fargate/README.md

 * CPU/Memory usage & limit metrics
 * Monitor your applications running on Fargate via Datadog integrations or custom metrics.

-The Datadog agent retrieves metrics for the task definition's containers via the ECS Task Metadata endpoint.
+The Datadog Agent retrieves metrics for the task definition's containers via the ECS Task Metadata endpoint.
 According to the [ECS Documentation][18] on that endpoint:

 > This endpoint returns Docker stats JSON for all of the containers associated with the task.
 For more information about each of the returned stats, see [ContainerStats][19] in the Docker API documentation.

-The Task Metadata endpoint is only available from within the Task Definition itself, which is why the Datadog Agent needs to be run as an additional container within the TaskDef.
+The Task Metadata endpoint is only available from within the task definition itself, which is why the Datadog Agent needs to be run as an additional container within the task definition.

-The only configuration required to enable this metrics collection is to set an environment variable `ECS_FARGATE` to `"true"` in the Task Definition.
+The only configuration required to enable this metrics collection is to set an environment variable `ECS_FARGATE` to `"true"` in the task definition.

 ## Agent Setup
 The following steps cover setup of the Datadog Container Agent within AWS ECS Fargate. **Note**: Datadog Agent version 6.1.1 or higher is needed to take full advantage of the Fargate integration.

-Tasks that do not have the Datadog Agent will still report metrics via Cloudwatch, however the Agent is needed for Autodiscovery, detailed container metrics, tracing, and more.
-Additionally, Cloudwatch metrics will be less granular, and will have more latency in reporting than metrics shipped directly via the Datadog Agent.
+Tasks that do not have the Datadog Agent still report metrics via Cloudwatch, however the Agent is needed for Autodiscovery, detailed container metrics, tracing, and more.
+Additionally, Cloudwatch metrics are less granular, and have more latency in reporting than metrics shipped directly via the Datadog Agent.

 ### Installation
 To monitor your ECS Fargate tasks with Datadog, run the Agent as a container in same task definition as your application.
-To collect metrics with Datadog, each Task Definition should include a Datadog Agent container in addition to the application containers.
+To collect metrics with Datadog, each task definition should include a Datadog Agent container in addition to the application containers.
 Follow these setup steps:

 1. **Add an ECS Fargate Task**
 2. **Create or Modify your IAM Policy**
 3. **Run the Task as a Replica Service**

 #### Create an ECS Fargate Task
-The primary unit of work in Fargate is the Task, which is configured in the Task Definition.
-A Task Definition is directly analogous to a Pod in Kubernetes.
-A Task Definition must contain one or more containers.
-In order to run the Datadog Agent, you will create your Task Definition to run your application container(s), as well as the Datadog Agent container.
+The primary unit of work in Fargate is the Task, which is configured in the task definition.
+A task definition is comparable to a pod in Kubernetes.
+A task definition must contain one or more containers.
+In order to run the Datadog Agent, create your task definition to run your application container(s), as well as the Datadog Agent container.

-We will demonstrate how to configure the task using the [AWS CLI tools][1] or the [Amazon Web Console][2] below.
+The instructions below show you how to configure the task using the [AWS CLI tools][1] or the [Amazon Web Console][2].

-##### via Web UI
+##### Web UI

 1. Log in to your [AWS Web Console][2] and navigate to the ECS section.
 2. Click on **Task Definitions** in the left menu, then click the **Create new Task Definition** button.